CodeCoachJS/node_express_starter/README.md

 **1 problem:**

-The stampeding herd happens every morning at 8AM when our users wake up which results in a ton of cache misses and making our system prone to crashing.
+The Cache Stampede happens every morning at 8AM when our users wake up which results in a ton of cache misses and making our system prone to crashing.

 We must solve this.